ServiceStackApps/ReactChat/README.md

 ![](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/livedemos/chat-react/ssvs-proj-template.png)

 This can take up to a few minutes to fetch all the javascript packages from npm.
-You can watch the **Output** window to view the progress.
+You can watch the **Output** window to view the progress:

 ![](https://raw.githubusercontent.com/ServiceStackApps/typescript-react-template/master/img/ServiceStackVS-npm-output.png)

-Once it's completed you can run hit **F5** to run the App and see a working client/server Hello World React App:
+Once completed, hit **F5** to run the App and see a working client/server Hello World React App:

 ![](https://raw.githubusercontent.com/ServiceStackApps/typescript-react-template/master/img/default-app.png)

 ## Optimal Development and Deployment workflow

 Fast dev iterations are one of the immediate productivity benefits when developing JavaScript Apps.
-By using TypeScript we sacrifice a bit of the immediacy as we're no longer developing the JavaScript source files the browsers will run directly but with VS.NET's TypeScript support we can get pretty close which will generate the corresponding `.js` source files each time we save a TypeScript `.ts` source file.
+By using TypeScript we sacrifice a bit of the immediacy as we're no longer editing the JavaScript source files directly that the browsers will run, but VS.NET's TypeScript support gets us pretty close as it will generate the corresponding `.js` each time we save its original TypeScript `.ts` source file.

-Much of the time the development experience with TypeScript is seamless as by the time we modify our source files in VS.NET and hit **Ctrl+S** to save our TypeScript source files and switch over to our browser the `.js` files are already generated and by the time we reload our app.
-Although you'll want to keep an eye on the **Error List** VS.NET Tab for any TypeScript compiler errors as they'll indicate any remaining errors you need to fix before TypeScript is able to generate the `.js` files.
+A lot of the time the development experience with TypeScript is seamless as by the time we hit **Ctrl+S** to save our modified TypeScript source files and switch over to our browser the `.js` files are already generated by the time we reload our app.
+Although you'll want to keep an eye on the **Error List** VS.NET Tab for any TypeScript compiler errors as they'll indicate any remaining errors you'll need to fix in order for TypeScript to generate the `.js` files.

-This is the typical workflow during development where you'll mostly just be editing TypeScript `.ts` files under `src/` and switching to the browser to view your changes.
+This is the typical workflow during development where you'll mostly just be editing TypeScript `.ts` files under `src/` folder and switching to the browser to view your changes.
 You won't need to run any of the Gulp tasks during development as they're primarily for staging and packaging your App for production so it's ready for deployment.

 ## Installing additional libraries

 Having an npm-based VS.NET Template gives us access to the largest repository of JavaScript libraries available.
-For front-end dependencies we'll be using [JSPM](http://jspm.io/) to fetch all our non-default packages for us.
+For front-end dependencies we'll be using [JSPM](http://jspm.io/) to fetch all our additional JS packages for us.

-The easiest way to use JSPM is via the console which you can do by holding down **Shift** whilst right-clicking the **ReactChat** Host project folder to bring up a console at that directory:
+The easiest way to use JSPM is via the console which you can do by holding down **Shift** whilst right-clicking the **ReactChat** Host project folder to open a new console at that directory:

 ![](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/livedemos/chat-react/open-console.png)

-When the console is open we can get jspm to fetch our dependencies for us, we'll first need **redux**:
+With the console open, we can get jspm to fetch our dependencies for us.
+Chat just needs **redux**:

     c:\proj> jspm install redux